 Community and Personal:

-Judge Ross is a member of various bench and bar associations and he has served on professional and community boards.
-He was the judicial representative on the Minnesota Forensic Laboratory Advisory Board throughout its existence, first appointed by Chief Justice Russell Anderson and then reappointed by Chief Justice Lorie Gildea.
-And he served for six years as member and then chairperson of the Minnesota YMCA Youth in Government state board.
-He also served on the Federal Local Rules Committee and its successor, the Federal Practice Committee, for eight years before his appointment to the Minnesota court.
+Judge Ross is a member of bench and bar associations, and he has served on professional and community boards.
+He was the judicial representative on the Minnesota Forensic Laboratory Advisory Board throughout its existence, appointed by Chief Justice Russell Anderson and reappointed by Chief Justice Lorie Gildea.
+And he served six years as member and then chairperson of the Minnesota YMCA Youth in Government state board.
+He has served on multiple committees for the appointment of federal magistrate judges, and before his appointment to the Minnesota court he was a member of the Federal Local Rules Committee and its successor, the Federal Practice Committee.

-Judge Ross is a member of Eden Prairie Assembly of God church and facilitates the men’s ministry.
+Judge Ross is a member of Eden Prairie Assembly of God church and facilitates its men’s ministry.
 He was a founding member of PASIJ (Park Avenue Seeking International Justice), served on the board of directors of Christ Church in Minneapolis, and has organized and participated in various projects with Habitat for Humanity.
-He has previously served as president of Park Avenue United Methodist Men, coach of youth soccer, baseball, and football, and mentor with Minnesota Adult and Teen Challenge.
+He has previously served as president of Park Avenue United Methodist Men, coached youth soccer, baseball, and football, and mentored multiple clients of Minnesota Adult and Teen Challenge.

 Judge Ross is married and has five adult children.
-He enjoys chess, dabbles in pottery and poetry, and can be seen periodically cycling Minnesota’s scenic trails or camping in the Boundary Waters Canoe Area.
+He enjoys chess, cycling Minnesota’s scenic trails, and camping in the Boundary Waters Canoe Area.